dundalek/lazy-lsp.nvim/README.md

 ## Comparison with alternatives

-- Install manually, or via language specific package managers like npm, pip, etc. which is a hassle.
+- Installing manually, or via language specific package managers like npm, pip, etc. is a hassle.
 - [nvim-lsp-installer](https://github.com/williamboman/nvim-lsp-installer)
   - Pro: Supports Windows natively
   - Pro: Supports more servers at the moment